Tofull/py3dtiles_merger/README.rst

     **Disclaimer:**

     This project is under active development and has been created to generate data as fast as possible at Jakarto (rush time).
-It doesn't cover neither unit test, well-writen documentation, nor a sufficient level of abstraction to be used in differents contexts.
+It doesn't cover either unit test, well-written documentation, or a sufficient level of abstraction to be used in different contexts.
 However, I will be more than happy to remove this disclaimer when improvements will be done.
 Feel free to open an issue to help the project.

-A tool to merge independant 3dtiles to ease vizualization of big 3d data on `Cesium <https://cesiumjs.org/Cesium/Build/Apps/Sandcastle/index.html>`_ or `Itowns <https://github.com/iTowns/itowns>`_.
+A tool to merge independant 3dtiles to ease visualization of big 3d data on `Cesium <https://cesiumjs.org/Cesium/Build/Apps/Sandcastle/index.html>`_ or `Itowns <https://github.com/iTowns/itowns>`_.

 The 3dtiles must have been generated in the same format than `py3dtiles <https://github.com/Oslandia/py3dtiles>`_ output (branch `lasTo3dtiles` until it's merged).